-- 1. The auxiliary battery switch on lower dash may be helpful in starting the engine or the generator as needed. - Battery voltage below 9v will damage fluorescent light bulbs and possibly the light ballast.
+- 1. The auxiliary battery switch on armrest panel may be helpful in starting the engine or the generator as needed. - 2.
+Battery voltage below 9v will damage fluorescent light bulbs and possibly the light ballast.
 Turn off fluorescent lights with low battery voltage!